emersonsmall/terminator-analyser/README.md

 Terminator Analysis Pipeline

 This project is a bioinformatics pipeline designed to identify and analyse gene terminator signals.
-The pipeline automates the process of fetching genomes, extracting terminator sequences (3' UTR + downstream regions), and analysing these sequences to find conserved positional signals (Near-Upstream Elements (NUEs) and Cleavage Elements (CEs)).
+The pipeline fetches genomes, extracts terminator sequences (3' UTR + downstream regions), and analyses these sequences to find conserved positional signals (patterns within the Near-Upstream Elements (NUEs) and Cleavage Elements (CEs)).

-Features
+# Features

 Automated Genome Retrieval: Downloads specified reference genomes (FASTA and GFF files) for any taxon from the NCBI Datasets API.

 Terminator Extraction: Parses genome annotations to extract terminator sequences for each annotated transcript (mRNA).

 Filtering: Includes filters to remove likely internal priming artifacts.

 Signal Analysis: Scans the extracted sequences for conserved k-mers in the NUE and CE regions.

 Visualisation: Generates plots showing the positional distribution of the top-ranked signals.
 -e   Modular & Integrated: Run steps individually (get, extract, analyse) or as a single, end-to-end command (full).

 Installation